 During my stay in Paro, my day-plans were made on-the-go, largely because I didn’t want to engage an entire taxi for myself when I knew I could hitch-hike, or split the ride at a fraction of the cost.
 This, however, comes with great planning because Paro isn’t a town which has street/s abuzz with tourists all the time.

 On day 2, while having my breakfast, I heard three friends from Bangladesh planning their day and the conversation intermittently brought up Chele La.
 My ears perked up every time, but I feigned disinterest, because I wasn’t sure of how they would perceive a lady’s request for splitting the cab-share for the day-trip, and if it would put them in a tight spot that I could not foresee.
 After assessing that I COULD share the cab with them safely, came the next question: if they would like to?

 Instead of asking them directly (you can ask directly too; looking back, I think I must have been too much of a pompous soul), this is what I did.
 After I finished my breakfast, I waited for them to finish, and timed my exit with theirs.
 On the way out, I asked the hotel-manager, “what are one’s option to go to Chele La?”, loud and clear for them to hear.
 The manager, who must have known this group’s plan, looked at them sneakily, pretending to mull over my query.
 Just then, the oldest gentleman (who must have been around 55 years of age), came forward and said, “Madam, would you like to come with us?
 We are three people, and our taxi can accommodate one more person.”

-Did I need anything more in that moment?
+Did I need anything more at that moment?

 And that, my friends, is how Chale La (the highest motorable pass in Bhutan) happened in Nu 500, when an entire taxi costs Nu.2000.